Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Oktober 2024 13.34.02 UTC
+- WIB: Jumat, 25 Oktober 2024 14.23.58 UTC
-- WITA: Jumat, 25 Oktober 2024 14.34.02 UTC
+- WITA: Jumat, 25 Oktober 2024 15.23.58 UTC
-- WIT: Jumat, 25 Oktober 2024 15.34.02 UTC
+- WIT: Jumat, 25 Oktober 2024 16.23.58 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success